baedrik/secret-auction-factory/README.md

 Don't forget that secret contracts can not use floating points, so any time a token/auction has an amount input/output, it is an integer in the smallest denomination of the token.
 Therefore it is up to the UI to convert input/output amounts from/to their decimal equivalent to make things more convenient for the user.
 So if your UI accepts a decimal input from the user, it will need to multiply the input by 10^number_of_decimals before creating the execute commands.
 That means that when creating a new auction, your UI will need to query the input sell and bid contract addresses to find out how many decimal places they use so that it can translate the sell_amount and minimum_bid to the integer form that the auction and token contracts use.
 When placing a bid, if your UI is already pulling the auction_info data when it displays the auction the user wants to bid in, you can just pull the decimal places from the auction_info query instead of needing to query the individual token contracts.
 The same applies to responses the UI receives from the auction.
 Any amounts will need to be divided by 10^n_decimals if you are going to display amounts in decimal values of whole tokens.
 Again, since the UI will likely have already called the auction_info query to display it before the user interacts with the auction, it can store the number of decimals from the auction_info query to use later in translating the response.
 When displaying lists of active/closed auctions, the factory will supply the number of decimals (in fields called `sell_decimals` and `bid_decimals`) so that the UI doesn't have to query every auction in the list.

-If you are paginating your list of closed auctions, you would take the timestamp of the last auction returned, and specify that in the `before` field of the next query in order to have the subsequent query start where the last one left off.
+If you are paginating your list of closed auctions, you would take the index of the last auction returned, and specify that in the `before` field of the next query in order to have the subsequent query start where the last one left off.

 Also, you should be aware that responses from bidding and consigning (functions that are called indirectly when doing a Send tx with a token contract) are sent in the log attributes.
 Also, the address of a newly created auction is returned in a log attribute.
 This is because when one contract calls another contract, only logs (not the data field) are forwarded back to the user.
 On the other hand, any time you call a contract directly that does not need to call another contract (or that can ignore the other contract's response), the response will be sent in the data field, which is the preferred method of returning json responses.